sylodev/documentation/docs/actions/menus.md

 # Context Menu

 > It may take a couple minutes for changes to this trigger to show in Discord.
-Changing the trigger involves syncing those changes with Discord, which can take time. {.is-info}
+Changing the trigger involves syncing those changes with Discord, which can take time.

 #### Parameters